curv3d/curv/ideas/language/Loop.md

 evaluation time to distinguish expressions, actions and generators, and I report run-time errors instead of compile time errors if a phrase is used in the wrong context.
-* The semantic analyzer creates a tree of Expression objects (should be renamed Operation).
+* The semantic analyser creates a tree of Expression objects (should be renamed Operation).
 The Operation class has 3 run-time virtual functions:
   * eval(frame) -- evaluate an expression, return a Value.
 Report an error if the Operation is not an expression.